coffee4j/coffee4j.github.io/getting-started/fault-characterization.md

 The example introduces a failure-inducing combination by adding the `assertFalse` statement into the combinatorial test method.
 Additionally, the two annotations `@CharacterizationAlgorithm` and `Reporter` are added.
-The first one defines which algorithm <font style="font-family: 'Abril Fatface', serif;">coffee4j</font> should use for fault characterization similar to the definition of a `TestInputGroupGenerator`.
+The first one defines which algorithm should be used for fault characterization similar to the definition of a `TestInputGroupGenerator`.
-`@Reporter` adds the defines reporter.
+`@Reporter` defines a reporting component.
 This is necessary to propagate the failure-inducing combinations to the user, as JUnit offers no capability to report such things through an IDE view or similar.